Composer

 Results

-53 composable processing nodes spanning color, filters, distortion, compositing, and AI
+53 composable processing nodes spanning color, filters, distortion, compositing, and generative work

 Full GPU pipeline with 48 compute shaders and 16-bit HDR processing